Hungarian kidnapped in Nigeria freed

 TEK chief János Hajdú said at that time that rescuing them would “realistically” take a month or two.
-In an interview Hungarian television channel M1, Hajdú said that it cannot be predicted precisely how much time such an action will take.
+In an interview Hungarian television channel M1, Hajdú said that it could not be predicted precisely how much time such an action will take.
 It could happen that it will take a month or even a year.

 In this same interview, the chief informed that the German authorities and TEK are still working on finding the kidnappers, so the case is not yet over.

 As the region is quite unsafe, the freeing had to be done via talks and negotiations.
-There were no plans as to intervene with force.
+There were no plans to intervene with force.